bobjacobsen/csc-exercises/DataScience/index.md

 There are three categories: Introductory, Intermediate and Advanced.

 To do each exercise, navigate SWAN to the folder for the exercise, then launch the .ipynb file found there.
 Instructions are embedded in each file.
 For some exercises, there are also data files that you can browse by opening them in SWAN.
+The Introductory and Intermediate exercises have "Solution" notebooks you can open if you get stuck.

 If there are any problems or updates to the exercises, we'll post announcements to a [Google doc](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit) and display them on a screen in the exercise room for your reference.